genomicsclass/leanpub/manuscript/random_variables.md

 ##  [1] 67.4 64.9 62.9 69.2 72.3 69.3 65.9 65.2 69.8 69.1
 ```
 #### Cumulative Distribution Function
-From scanning through these numbers we start getting a rough idea of what the entire list looks like, but it is certainly inefficient.
+Scanning through these numbers, we start to get a rough idea of what the entire list looks like, but it is certainly inefficient.
 We can quickly improve on this approach by defining and visualizing a _distribution_.
 To define a distribution we compute, for all possible values of {$$}a{/$$}, the proportion of numbers in our list that are below {$$}a{/$$}.
 We use the following notation:

 {$$} F(a) \equiv \mbox{Pr}(x \leq a) {/$$}